CMP-Studio/react-native-android-alarms/README.md

-This React Native library will allow you to schedule and show alarms.
+This React Native library will allow you to schedule and show alarms on Android (tested on >= API 21).
+To see a working example of this module, see [Dawn Chorus](https://github.com/CMP-Studio/DawnChorus).
+The code for this module was modified from [Christoph Michel's App Launcher](https://github.com/MrToph/react-native-app-launcher).

 ## Features
 * Schedules Alarms using AlarmManager
-* Alarm reciever that will launch application upon alarm even if the application is closed.
-You will need to write the code to handle what your application does upon launch.
-The code for this feature was modified from [Christoph Michel's App Launcher](https://github.com/MrToph/react-native-app-launcher)
+* Alarm reciever that will launch application at alarm time, even if the application is closed
 * Reschedules alarms after phone boots back up
+* Notifies users of alarms they may have missed when their phone was off

 ## Installation
 * Run `npm install --save git+https://github.com/CMP-Studio/react-native-android-alarms.git`